Student loan glossary

 If an overseas-based borrower returns to New Zealand, they'll become a New Zealand-based borrower when they've been back in the country for 183 consecutive days.
 They can leave New Zealand for up to 31 days during this period and still qualify as New Zealand-based.
 If they're absent for 32 or more days, a new 183-day period will start as soon as the borrower returns to New Zealand.
 Once a borrower has met this 183 day rule, they are treated as New Zealand-based from the first day of the 183 day period.

-An overseas-based borrower is someone who has been overseas for 184 or more consecutive days (about six months).
-They become an overseas-based borrower from the day after leaving New Zealand.
+An overseas-based borrower is someone who has been overseas for 184 or more consecutive days (about 6 months).
+During this 184-day period, if the borrower returns to New Zealand for up to 31 days in total, these days will be treated as days spent overseas.
+This means they still meet the 184-day requirement and become an overseas-based borrower from the first day after leaving New Zealand.

 Overseas-based borrowers have different repayment obligations and their loan is no longer interest free.